dayton-outar/dayton-outar/README.md

 ![Dread: Wah Gwaan?](./.attachments/wah-gwaan.png)

-I'm a Jamaican that has been programming for quite some time now in my country. :jamaica:

-Welcome to my GitHub profile.
+Welcome to my GitHub profile. :jamaica:
 I seek to deliver useful tools in my repository.
 I hope that you will be inspired by my work.

-I've worked on over 20 projects using several programming languages and frameworks, mostly web and multi-media applications.

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=dayton-outar" alt="Top Languages Used" />